sahays/sahays.github.io/_posts/2022-02-15-an-introduction-to-semantic-analysis.md

    WHERE
      age > 30
 ```

+**Annotations** enrich the abstract syntax tree (AST) with additional semantic information.
+For instance, after type checking, a node representing a variable might be annotated with its data type, such as integer or string.
+Similarly, a function call node might be annotated with information about the expected argument types and return type, ensuring correct usage within the query.

 Through these methodologies, semantic analysis ensures that PartiQL queries are not only syntactically correct but also semantically valid, laying the groundwork for subsequent optimization and code generation phases.
 These techniques enable the compiler to handle the complexity of PartiQL queries, ensuring accurate and efficient execution against diverse data sources.